 The wooden shelter protects the main pool from the elements.
 The main pool sources hot water from the spring beneath the hillside to the rest of the pools.
 It is 3 feet deep.
 Six smaller and shallower pools are on the hillside.
 They are terraced down toward the river.
 The water from the upper pools flows through the lower ones, which means that the higher pools are both warmer and cleaner.

 On slopes and in cascades between pools, it is very slippery.
 It is easy to trip, so wear water shoes or waterproof hiking sandals with a good grip.
 Wearing proper shoes will also prevent you from accidentally stepping on broken glass or garbage.

-Hot Spings Etiquette & Tips for Responsible Hikers
+Umpqua Hot Springs Etiquette & Tips for Responsible Hikers

 Respect this place and take away all your rubbish.
 Keep things clean.